 He put the money back in his pocket and with a broad grin asked, “Can I sweep the porch today?”

 The personal satisfaction of earning the money became more important to him than having the monster truck.
 The antithesis of envy is the understanding of goals and means to achieve them.

 The really sad fact is that politicians do exactly the opposite.
-Politicians evangelize this gospel of envy by promoting things such as a living wage, free college, universal healthcare, reparations and social equality as being human rights which are deserved as opposed to rewards that are earned.
-This political prevarication leads to anger, discontent, divisiveness and hatred which sooner or later result in anarchy.
+Politicians evangelize this gospel of envy by promoting things such as a living wage, free college, universal healthcare, reparations and social equality as being human rights, which are deserved, as opposed to rewards that are earned.
+This political prevarication leads to anger, discontent, divisiveness, and hatred, which sooner or later results in anarchy.

 Equal Sharing of Misery